zhanghai/MaterialProgressBar/README.md

 ### Using Drawable

-Three material design drawables are backported to Android 4.0 (API 14), so you can create one and set it directly on your `ProgressBar`.
+Three Material Design drawables are backported to Android 4.0 (API 14), so you can create one and set it directly on your `ProgressBar`.

 - [`HorizontalProgressDrawable`](library/src/main/java/me/zhanghai/android/materialprogressbar/HorizontalProgressDrawable.java)
 - [`IndeterminateHorizontalProgressDrawable`](library/src/main/java/me/zhanghai/android/materialprogressbar/IndeterminateHorizontalProgressDrawable.java)